benmiller314/EarlyOnlineLitMags/README.md

 To collect data about online magazines I first searched my own memory and the memory of a few friends to source the beginnings of my publication list.
 I then looked into a couple of publications and essays that reference early online magazines, which led to doing a deeper dive into the Internet Archive's Wayback Machine.
 I also reached out to the literary non-profit CLMP-the Council of Literary Magazines and Presses-which has been publishing directories of small press publications since 19XX, but did not hear back from them at the time of this writing.
 In the interest of time, I decided to cut my first sample off at 45 (it became 46 because I added the Mississippi Review Online because it has been called the first literary journal to move publishing online in 1995, though it continued to publish a print edition as well).
 When I (re)discovered that "link lists" were a conventional feature of early websites, I began to follow the links and found more and more publications, which can be incorporated into a future iteration of this project.
 Since there aren't any extant datasets that compile these titles, my data collection was highly exploratory--a very enjoyable part of the project that also highlights the dispersed nature of these sources.

-My current data can be found in [the Excel spreadsheet in this repository](Final Iteration.xlsx).
+My current data can be found in [the Excel spreadsheet in this repository](Final%20Iteration.xlsx).

+My current [fake test file](test.md) can be found in the repository, also.

 # Data Exploration